 Paul Verna, Senior Analyst

-For more on trust levels and word-of-mouth marketing, see the upcoming eMarketer report “Word-of-Mouth Marketing: Leveraging Trust Online and Offline.”
+For more on the correlation, or lack thereof, between the size of a person’s social network contact list and that person’s level of influence, stay tuned for the upcoming eMarketer report “Word-of-Mouth Marketing: Leveraging Trust Online and Offline.”

 Keep your business ahead of the digital curve.
 Learn more about becoming an eMarketer Total Access client today.

 Check out today’s other article, “What Is Holding Back Social Media Investment?”